General Vehicle Regulations and Parking

 - Tickets will be written in two (2) parts.
 One part will be placed on the violator's vehicle and the stub will be retained by the Security Office.
 Minor discrepancies between parts will not necessarily invalidate the ticket.

-- Fines shall be automatic unless the violator appears in the Campus Security office within seven (7) working days after the violation occurred to discuss the fine.
-If the violator is not satisfied with the outcome, he/she can file a request with the Community Relations Council to hold a formal hearing on the case.
+- Fines shall be automatic unless the violator feels they have received the ticket in error.
+The violator must appears in the Campus Security office within seven (7) working days after the violation occurs to discuss the fine.
+If the violator is not satisfied with the outcome, they can file a request with the Community Relations Council to hold a formal hearing on the case.
 The request for the hearing must be made in writing within three (3) days of appearing in the Campus Security office or the violation stands without the right of appeal.
-If the violator does not appear in the Campus Security Office to discuss the fine or request a hearing before the Community Relations Council, he/she will be billed for the charge.
+If the violator does not appear in the Campus Security Office to discuss the fine or request a hearing before the Community Relations Council, they will be billed for the charge.

 If you have any questions concerning parking, contact Campus Security at ext.
 3349.